IlyaZinkovich/ilyazinkovich.github.io/_posts/2020/jun/2020-06-07-deliveries-dispatching-evolution.md

 published: false
 ---

-In this article, I'd like to show how the domain model of the food delivery dispatching evolves with the business.
+In this article, I'd like to show how the domain model of the food delivery dispatching evolves with the business, based on my experience of building the dispatching system powering food delivery in [Careem](https://www.careem.com).
 And which classic optimization problems are at the core of the service we all enjoyed a lot during the quarantine.

 <!--more-->

 ## Level 0.
 Individual Assignment

 Imagine we are the new delivery startup.
-We've just started our business and decided to attract customers by offering low delivery times.
+We've just started our business and decided to attract customers by offering low delivery time.
 We need to get the basics right, so we start with a straightforward dispatching algorithm - when the customer places the order, we assign the closest idle courier to it.

 ![alt text](https://ilyazinkovich-blog-images.s3.eu-central-1.amazonaws.com/2020-06-07-deliveries-dispatching-evolution/level-0.svg?style=centered "Level 0")